-DURHAM, N.C., July 21, 2020 - TransLoc, Ford Mobility subsidiary and leader in transit technology solutions software, announced today that National Director of Policy and the Movement Podcast host Josh Cohen will moderate a panel discussion at the CoMotion Live conference on Wednesday, July 22.
+DURHAM, N.C., July 21, 2020 - Josh Cohen, TransLoc National Director of Policy and host of The Movement podcast, moderates a panel on leadership at the CoMotion Live conference tomorrow, Wednesday, July 22.

-“Governments, transport providers, and mobility operators are all engaged in a long overdue discussion on equity, justice, and systemic racism, rethinking how they can better serve disenfranchised and marginalized communities,” Josh Cohen, TransLoc’s National Director of Policy, said.
+“Governments, transport providers, and mobility operators are all engaged in a long overdue discussion on equity, justice, and systemic racism, rethinking how they can better serve disenfranchised and marginalized communities,” said Josh Cohen, TransLoc’s National Director of Policy.
 “It is critical that we move beyond talk and enact change to better serve disenfranchised and marginalized persons.”

 About TransLoc, Ride Systems, and DoubleMap